-In another recent randomized, controlled trial, mothers were randomly assigned to either receive manual and electro-acupuncture, just manual acupuncture, or standard care.
+In another recent randomized controlled trial, mothers were assigned to either receive manual and electro-acupuncture, just manual acupuncture, or standard care.
 Everyone was free to use additional pain relief as they desired.
-They foud that the people in the combined manual and electro-acupuncture groups and the manual acupuncture groups were less likely to use an epidural than the people who were in the standard care group.
+They found that the people in the combined manual and electro-acupuncture groups were significantly less likely to use an epidural than the people who were in the standard care group.

 Four recent randomized, controlled trials on acupressure

 Some of the common acupressure points that were used in these studies include LI4, which is on the back of the hand, and SP6, which is on the legs.
 Acupressure was typically provided during a contraction.
-It’s typically recommended that these points not be used during pregnancy or prior to labor at term, because they can bring on contractions.
+It’s typically recommended that these points not be used during pregnancy or prior to labor at term because they may bring on contractions.

 In conclusion, there is a need for more high-quality research on acupuncture and acupressure for pain relief during labor.
-However, placebo-controlled trials have found that both acupuncture and acupressure are helpful for decreasing pain during labor.
-Studies have found other potential benefits as well, including higher levels of maternal satisfaction, lower use of pain medication, shorter labors, and less anxiety.
-All seven of the randomized, controlled trials that have come out in the last few years, have found benefits from acupressure or acupuncture.
+At this time, the evidence on acupuncture or acupressure for pain relief during labor is limited, but the findings suggest the practices may be helpful.
+Placebo-controlled trials have found several potential benefits including higher maternal satisfaction and less use of pain medication with acupuncture, and lower pain intensity and less anxiety with acupressure.
+Both acupuncture and acupressure were shown to be helpful for decreasing the length of labor.
+All seven of the randomized controlled trials that have come out in the last few years have found at least one benefit from acupressure or acupuncture.

 The main downside to acupuncture and acupressure for pain relief during labor is that it’s not as effective a method for pain relief as an epidural.
 In one study, about half of the people assigned to acupuncture still asked for an epidural.
 This means that in that group, about half of the women did not find it satisfactory enough to just use acupuncture.
 However, the evidence shows that acupuncture or acupressure may be good options for people who want to avoid pain medications or who are unable to receive pain medications during labor.